Pete Rose: Cincinnati Reds (1963–1978)

-Rookie of the Year
+NL Rookie of the Year

 During a spring training game against the Chicago White Sox in 1963, the Reds' regular second baseman, Don Blasingame, pulled a groin muscle; Rose got his chance and made the most of it.
-During another spring training game against the New York Yankees, Whitey Ford gave him the derisive nickname "Charlie Hustle" after Rose sprinted to first base after drawing a walk.
-Despite (or perhaps because of) the manner in which Ford intended it, Rose adopted that nickname as a badge of honor.
-In Ken Burns' documentary Baseball, Ford's teammate (and best friend) Mickey Mantle claimed that Ford gave Rose the nickname after Rose, playing in left field, made an effort to climb the fence to try to catch a Mantle home run that was about a hundred feet over his head.
-According to Mantle, when he returned to the dugout, Ford said "Hey, Mick, did you see ole Charley Hustle out there trying to catch that ball?".
+During another spring training game against the New York Yankees, Whitey Ford gave Rose the derisive nickname "Charlie Hustle" after he sprinted to first base after drawing a walk.
+Rose adopted that nickname as a badge of honor.
+In Ken Burns's documentary Baseball, Ford's teammate (and best friend) Mickey Mantle claimed that Ford gave Rose the nickname after Rose, playing in left field, made an effort to climb the fence to try to catch a Mantle home run that was about a hundred feet over his head.
+According to Mantle, when he returned to the dugout, Ford said, "Hey, Mick, did you see ole Charley Hustle out there trying to catch that ball?"

-Rose made his major league debut on April 8, 1963, against the Pittsburgh Pirates at Crosley Field, and drew a walk in his first plate appearance.
-After going 0-for-11, Rose got his first Major League hit on April 13, a triple off Pittsburgh's Bob Friend.
-He hit .273 for the year and won the National League Rookie of the Year Award, collecting 17 of 20 votes.
+On April 8, 1963, Rose made his Major League debut against the Pittsburgh Pirates at Crosley Field and drew a walk in his first plate appearance.
+After going 0-for-11, Rose got his first career Major League hit on April 13, a triple off Pittsburgh's Bob Friend.
+He hit .273 for the year and won the National League (NL) Rookie of the Year Award, collecting seventeen of twenty votes.

 Rose entered the United States Army Reserves after the 1963 baseball season.
-He was assigned to Fort Knox for six months of active duty, followed by six years of attendance with a 478th Engineering Battalion USAR unit at Fort Thomas, Kentucky.
-At Fort Knox, he was a platoon guide and graduated from United States Army Basic Training on January 18, 1964, one week before his marriage to Karolyn Englehardt.
+He was assigned to Fort Knox for six months of active duty, followed by six years of attendance with the 478th Engineering Battalion, an army reserve unit, at Fort Thomas, Kentucky.
+At Fort Knox, Rose was a platoon guide.
 Rose remained at Fort Knox to assist his sergeant in training the next platoon and to help another sergeant train the fort's baseball team.
-Later in his Fort Thomas service, Rose served as a company cook which entailed coming in early for the one weekend/month meeting so that he could leave early enough to participate in Reds home games.
-Other Reds players in the unit included Johnny Bench, Bobby Tolan, and Darrel Chaney.
+Later in his Fort Thomas service, Rose served as a company cook, which entailed coming in early for the one-weekend-per-month meeting so that he could leave early enough to participate in Reds home games.
+Other Reds players in the unit included Johnny Bench and Alex Johnson.